crempp/mdweb/demo-content/index.md

 dark days can not be unseen.

-After years of batlle, this weary web development soldier built himself a a tiny oasis.
+After years of battle, this weary web development soldier built himself a a tiny oasis.
 This is MDWeb, I hope you find respite in it.